 A player without a stick picks up a stick thrown to them on the ice from the Players' Bench.
 This player is to be assessed a Minor penalty for Illegal Equipment.
 If the player or team official throwing the stick is identified by the Referee, they will be assessed a Bench Minor and Game Misconduct, under Rule 8.4 (a) & (e) - Interference from the Bench.
 If the player or team official throwing the stick is not identified by the Referee, a Bench Minor penalty will be assessed to the team responsible for such action, under Rule 8.4 (a) - Interference from the Bench.
-If the player on the ice does NOT pick up the stick, then they would not be assessed a penalty, but the action of throwing the stick on the ice from the bench would still be penalized as described above.
+If the player on the ice does NOT pick up the stick, then they would not be assessed be penalized as described above.